Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

 Hence, we have shown that~$N''$ displays~$\cT'$.
 We now construct a network~$N$ from~$N''$ by replacing the reduced chain by the unreduced chain.
 More precisely, let~$e_{5km}$ be the edge of~$N''$ that leaves~$v_{5km}$ but is not the edge~$(v_{5km},x_{5km})$.
 Subdivide~$e_{5km}$ by a directed path $(v_{5km+1},\ldots ,v_p)$ and add leaves~$x_{5km+1},\ldots ,x_p$ by edges $(v_{5km+1},x_{5km+1}),$ $\ldots ,$ $(v_p,x_p)$.
 This gives~$N$.
 Then, by a similar argument as in the proof of Lemma~\ref{lem:spanned},~$N$ displays~$\cT$.
 Moreover, since none of the applied operations increase the reticulation number, we have~$r(N)\leq r(N')$. \end{proof}

-The next lemma shows that the chain reduction can be performed in polynomial time. \cs{It uses the following additional definitions.
-We say that a set~$C\subseteq X$ of leaves is \emph{chainable} (w.r.t. a set~$\cT$ of trees on~$X$) if there exists an ordering of the leaves in~$C$ that is a common chain for~$\cT$.
-Observe that if~$\cT$ has no nontrivial common pendant subtrees and~$C$ is chainable, then this ordering is unique, i.e. there exists a unique common chain of~$\cT$ with leaf set~$C$.} In addition, an $s$-$t$-\emph{chain} of a tree~$T$ is a chain $(x_1,\ldots ,x_p)$ of~$T$ with~$x_1=s$ and~$x_p=t$.
-Finally, we use~$p_T(v)$ denote the parent of a vertex~$v$ in a tree~$T$.
+The next lemma shows that the chain reduction can be performed in polynomial time.
+It uses the following additional definitions \revA{and observation}. \revB{We define an $s$-$t$-\emph{chain} of a tree~$T$ as a chain $(x_1,\ldots ,x_p)$ of~$T$ with~$x_1=s$ and~$x_p=t$.
+A set~$C\subseteq X$ of leaves is $s$-$t$-\emph{chainable} (\revB{with respect to} a set~$\cT$ of trees on~$X$) if there exists an ordering of the leaves in~$C$ that is a common $s$-$t$-chain for~$\cT$.
+We first show that this ordering is unique when~$\cT$ has no nontrivial common pendant subtrees.}

+\begin{observation} \revA{If~$\cT$ has no nontrivial common pendant subtrees and~$C$ is $s$-$t$-chainable \revB{with respect to}~$\cT$, then there exists a unique common $s$-$t$-chain of~$\cT$ with leaf set~$C$.} \end{observation} \begin{proof}\revA{Assume to the contrary that there are two distinct common $s$-$t$-chains of~$\cT$ with leaf set~$C$.
+Then there exist two leaves~$x,y\in C$ such that~$x$ comes before~$y$ in one of these chains and after~$y$ in the other one.
+Then, in each~$T\in \cT$, $x$ is above~$y$ and~$y$ is above~$x$, implying that~$x$ and~$y$ have a common parent.
+This contradicts the assumption that~$\cT$ has no nontrivial common pendant subtrees.} \end{proof}

-\begin{lemma} There exists a polynomial-time algorithm that, given a set~$\cT$ of trees on~$X$ and~$q\in\NN$, decides if there exists a common $q$-star chain of~$\cT$ and constructs such a chain of maximum size if one exists. \end{lemma} \begin{proof} \cs{First, we show how to decide in polynomial-time if a set~$C\subseteq X$ is chainable.
-It is easy to check if conditions~(1), (2) and~(4) of Definition~\ref{def:chain} are satisfied in each tree in~$\cT$.
-If this is the case, construct a directed graph~$D_C$ with vertex set~$C$ and an edge~$(x,y)$ precisely if there exists a tree~$T\in\cT$ in which there exists a directed path from~$p_T(x)$ to~$p_T(y)$ and $p_T(x) \neq p_T(y)$.
-Then, it is easy to see that~$C$ is chainable if and only if~$D_C$ is acyclic.}
+\begin{lemma} There exists \revB{an $O(|X|^6|\cT|)$-time} algorithm that, given a set~$\cT$ of trees on~$X$ and~$q\in\NN$, decides if there exists a common $q$-star chain of~$\cT$ and constructs such a chain of maximum size if one exists. \end{lemma} \begin{proof} First, we show how to decide in \revB{polynomial time} if a set~$C\subseteq X$ is \revB{$s$-$t$-}chainable.
+It is easy to check whether \revB{parts}~(1), (2) and~(4) of Definition~\ref{def:chain} are satisfied in each tree in~$\cT$ \revB{and whether~$x_1=s$ and~$x_p=t$.
+Hence, assume that this is the case. \revB{Part}~(3) \revB{is then equivalent to (3'), which} requires that there exists an ordering $(x_1,\ldots ,x_p)$ of the leaves of~$C$ such that, whenever $i < j$, $x_i$ is above~$x_j$ in each tree~$T\in\cT$.
+To check if there exists such an ordering, construct a directed graph~$D_C$ with vertex set~$C$ and an edge~$(x,y)$ precisely if there exists a tree~$T\in\cT$ in which~$x$ is strictly above~$y$.
+An ordering $(x_1,\ldots ,x_p)$ of the leaves in~$C$ is called a \emph{topological ordering} for~$D_C$ if there is no edge $(x_j,x_i)$ with $i<j$.
+Hence, $(x_1,\ldots ,x_p)$ is a topological ordering of~$D_C$ if and only if, whenever $i<j$, there is no tree~$T\in\cT$ in which~$x_j$ is strictly above~$x_i$, \revB{that is}, $x_i$ is above~$x_j$ in all trees~$T\in\cT$.
+Since it is well known that a directed graph is acyclic if and only if there exists a topological ordering of its vertices, it follows that $D_C$ is a acyclic if and only if~$C$ is $s$-$t$-chainable.}

 We \cs{now} describe an algorithm that decides, for~$s,t\in X$, if there exists a common $q$-star $s$-$t$-chain of~$\cT$ and constructs such a chain of maximum size if one exists.
 This proves the lemma because one can simply try each combination $s,t\in X$.